aaronparker/apptracker/docs/_apps/f/filezilla.md

 Last check: 🔴
 ```
-Output from last run on PowerShell Core was null.
+Output from last run on Windows PowerShell was null.
 ```

 | Version | Size     | Hash                                                                                                                             | URI                                                                                                                                                              |